-This simple image editor for Linux desktops is made in the mould of the Microsoft Paint.
-That mean it isn’t trying to out-do The GIMP, pitch itself as an alternative to Photoshop, or pick up where Pinta left off.
+This simple image editor for Linux desktops is made in the mould of the Microsoft Paint, meaning it isn’t trying to out-do The GIMP, pitch itself as an alternative to Photoshop, or pick up where Pinta left off.

 What Drawing can’t do is almost as important as what it can do; that’s to say, it’s a simply designed app designed for simple use-cases.

 Think meme making, screenshot annotations, wobbly sketched moustaches on selfies, and that sort of thing rather than complex, detailed or multi-layered masterpieces.

 Drawing supports a number of popular image formats, including

-It lets you draw free hand on a blank canvas or on an opened or pasted image, in a colour of your choice, with a couple of brush styles to pick from.
+It lets you draw free hand on a blank canvas, or on an image you paste/open, in a colour of your choice, with a number of different brush styles to pick from.

 Want to draw in lines?
-It can do that.
+You can do that.
 Want to draw shapes?
-It can do that too.
+You can do that too.

 - Brush, line, shape and selection tools